#1 Icky shota/loli characters

 I didn’t want to make this into some ginormous 12 Reasons To Skip article, but damn does Kanokon have a lot of problems.
 Many of which stem from the same overarching issue that nobody seemed passionate to make this series actually work.

 Outside of fanservice, the anime is so underwhelming to look at that I kept thinking it was half a decade older than it actually was.
 Kanokon aired in the same year as Toradora and Familiar of Zero‘s third season, but looks more at home when put besides low-budget series from around the turn of the millennium.
-Especially its few ventures into action scenes come of as laughable, with one climactic battle in particular lacking sound-effects or any kind of animation directing to make it look impactful.
+Especially its few ventures into action scenes come of as laughable.
+One climactic battle in particular didn’t have sound-effects or any kind of animation directing to make it look impactful.

 This is even worse in the bonus materials.
 Many of the specials that were released alongside the series reuse scenes from the original or pad out their miniscule runtime with slow panning shots of still images.
 Characters already had a tendency to look weird in the show itself, but the specials and Godawful OVA are even more lax with quality control.